-Charles Russon's 2020 and 2021 Share Plan incentive Performance awards will vest over a five-year period.
+Charles Russon's 2020 and 2021 Share Plan Incentive Performance awards will vest over a five-year period.

-Charles Russon's 2022 Share Incentive Plan Performance awards will vest over a three-year period.
+Charles Russon's 2022 Share Incentive Plan Performance award will vest over a three-year period.

-Punki Modine cassed to be an executive director on 29 March 2022, after which she became a prescribed officer until 30 June 2022.
+Punki Modise cased to be an executive director on 29 March 2022, after which she became a prescribed officer until 30 June 2022.
 Punki 's outstanding share-based long-term awards include awards received prior to becoming an executive director on 23 April 2021.
-Punki Modine's 2019 Long Term Incentive award vested based on the measurement of the predetermined performance conditions over a three-year poind as they were made prior to her becoming an executive director and a prescribed officer.
-The 2022 Share Plan Incentive Performance awards will also vest over a three-year period as it was made subsequent to her executive directorship coming to an end.
+Punki Modise's 2019 Long Term Incentive award vested based on the measurement of the predetermined performance conditions over a three-year period.
+The 2020 and 2021 Share Plan Incentive Performance awards vest over a three-year period as they were made prior to her becoming an executive director and a prescribed officer.
+The 2022 Share Plan Incentive Performance awards will so vest over a three-year period as it was made subsequent to her executive directorship coming to an end.

-Faisal Mikhieris', Copuly Knot's and Geoffray Lee's outstanding share-based long-term awards include awards received prior to becoming prescribed officers on 1 July 2022.
+Faisal Mkhize's, Cowyk Fox's and Geoffrey Lee's outstanding share-based long-term awards include awards received prior to becoming prescribed officers on 1 July 2022.
 The 2020 and 2021 Share Plan Incentive Performance awards will vest over a three-year period as they were made prior to them becoming prescribed officers.